 Wonderful.
 So that's really getting to the crux of the issue.
-Eight out of 10 women with PCOS do struggle to conceive.
+Eight out of ten women with PCOS do struggle to conceive.
 But the good news is the overall fertility across the lifespan doesn't seem to be decreased in PCOS, it's just that the journey might take longer.
 And often that's to do with the fact that women with PCOS are not ovulating or they're ovulating very infrequently.
-Sometimes.
-There are some cases about 20% of women with PCOS do have regular periods, that it's not doesn't automatically mean that they're ovulating, that it's a good marker.
-And there are tests that you can do obviously like the progesterone test and things like that, but the good news Is that most women do who want a baby do end up going on to have one.
-And it's a Bucha.
-Remember, not everyone, obviously, with PCOS is making fertility their goal.
-But it's important to find out if that is the case and empower them with that information rather than the main thing most of my clients remember is that moment in the chair where the doctor told them, you're not going to be able to have a baby or you're going to struggle to conceive, and that sticks in their head for years, and they carry it from the time they're a teenager.
-And they've carried that stress for them.
-And what the regards to PCOS, there are other options for assisted fertility treatments.
-There are things like IUI or IXXI, where you use letrozole or IVs.
-But really, you want to try and get as healthy as possible prior to pregnancy and PCOS and dietary and lifestyle model. lifestyle modifications can work a charm I have personally in my intellects that I work one to one with clients, providing nutrition and lifestyle advice.
-I have lots of GPS, I actually have some osteopath, and things who recommend me.
-And I've worked with women where they have been trying for a year, maybe two years, and changing their diet making these changes.
-And looking at them.
-I look at them holistically, I look at them, you know that we're all holistic beings looking at all these pillars?
-Could they add in some time for some stress management techniques and breathing and breath work?
-And that would that work for them?
-Could they spend more time with their friends meeting them for a drink?
+Sometimes, there are some cases about 20% of women with PCOS do have regular periods, that it's not doesn't automatically mean that they're ovulating, but it's a good marker.
+And there are tests that you can do obviously, like the progesterone test and things like that.
+But the good news Is that most women who want a baby do end up going on to have one.
+And it's important to remember, not everyone, obviously, with PCOS is making fertility their goal.
+But it's important to find out if that is the case and empower them with that information rather than, the main thing most of my clients remember is that moment in the chair where the doctor told them, you're not going to be able to have a baby or you're going to struggle to conceive, and that sticks in their head for years, and they carry it from the time they're a teenager and they've carried that stress with them.
+With regards to PCOS, there are other options for assisted fertility treatments.
+There are things like IUI or ICSI, where you use letrozole, or IVF.
+But really, you want to try and get as healthy as possible prior to pregnancy in PCOS and dietary and lifestyle modifications can work a charm.
+I have personally in my clinic, so I work one to one with clients, providing nutrition and lifestyle advice, I have lots of GPs, I actually have some osteopaths and things who recommend me, and I've worked with women where they have been trying for a year, maybe two years, and changing their diet, making these changes and looking at them, I look at them holistically, I look at them, we're all holistic beings, looking at all these pillars.
+Could they add in some time for some stress management techniques and breathing, som breath work?
+Would that work for them?
+Could they spend more time with their friends, meeting them for a drink?
 Could they cut back on the coffee?
-We know that with the cortisol dysfunction, we don't want to be having a lot of excess caffeine.
-So switching that out, and especially in pregnancy, and it's something we want to really keep on the low.
-And so could they swap that out for something else, maybe you know, another warming drink?
-Can they try and move more even walking or strength training particularly helps with glucose disposal, and they have found that they're able to conceive and get pregnant and it's not just about getting pregnant, we want to have a healthy pregnancy.
-And because we know that if you put PCOS, you have a far higher risk in pregnancy higher risk of preeclampsia, which I think Kim Kardashian had, and that made it really famous and they share lots of pictures of her on the media was horrific about this.
+We know that with a cortisol dysfunction, we don't want to be having a lot of excess caffeine.
+So switching that out, and especially in pregnancy, it's something we want to really keep on the low.
+And so could they swap that out for something else, maybe another warming drink?
+Can they try and move more, even walking or strength training particularly helps with glucose disposal.
+And they have found that they're able to conceive and get pregnant and it's not just about getting pregnant, we want to have a healthy pregnancy.
+And because we know that if you've got PCOS, you have a far higher risk in pregnancy, higher risk of preeclampsia, which I think Kim Kardashian had, and that made it really famous and they showed lots of pictures of her and the media was horrific about it.

-We were short of pictures of Kim Kardashian.
-Yeah.
+Because we were short of pictures of Kim Kardashian, I understand.